corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 This flow starts an outgoing reconciliation from the current node with each of the specified parties.
 The reconciliation is added as a job to an internal queue for eventual execution.
 When the reconciliation starts depends on whether there are other ongoing reconciliations and whether the configured maximum for concurrent reconciliations has been exceeded.

+The flow will first check that the node is self-consistent - a check facilitated by the Collaborative Recovery CorDapps.
+An in-memory representation of vault data is built to ensure all transactions and dependencies are correctly recorded vault tables.
+The in-memory representation is built using only the necessary transaction metadata - not the underlying transaction data.
+This allows the constructed graph to contain an arbitrarily large of transactions without impacting node performance.

-If the other party being reconciled with is too busy, the scheduler will make numerous (depends on the node's **LedgerSync** configuration, see the `maxReconciliationRetryAttemptTimeout` configuration parameter above) attempts to perform the reconciliation with an appropriate fallback so as not to overwhelm the other party's node with repeated attempts.
+If the other party being reconciled with is too busy, the scheduler will make numerous attempts to perform the reconciliation with an appropriate fallback so as not to overwhelm the other party's node with repeated attempts.
+The number of attempts depends on the node's LedgerSync configuration, see the `maxReconciliationRetryAttemptTimeout` configuration parameter in the table above.

+Reconciliation is bound by the `maxMessageSize` [network parameter](../../network/network-map.html#network-parameters).
+This means that if there is a very large number of differences between two nodes, it may not be possible to perform the reconciliation.
+In that event, the reconciliation would fail with `MaxMessageSizeExceededException`.
+You can see this in the logs, or by calling `GetReconciliationStatusForPartyFlow`.

 When you request a reconciliation to be performed with a party, if the execution pool is full, the reconciliation will be delayed until an open spot in the pool becomes available.
 If the node is restarted, and the reconciliation job has not entered the execution pool prior to the restart, the job will be lost and will need to be re-requested by calling this flow again.